rumpkernel/rumprun-packages/nodejs/README.md

 Examples
 ========

-The file `_third_party_main.js` in this directory is bundled into `build/out/Release/node` and runs when you launch Node.
+The files `_third_party_main.js` and `rumpmain.js` in this directory are bundled into `build/out/Release/node`. `_third_party_main.js` runs when you launch Node using `rumprun`.

 If you give an argument to `node.bin` when running `rumprun`, then `_third_party_main.js` treats it as a pathname and runs the script in that file.
-If you don't give an argument, it just displays a message and exits.
-You can of course change this to do anything you like.
+If you don't give an argument, it runs `rumpmain.js`, which just displays a message and exits.
+You can of course change `rumpmain.js` to do anything you like.

 Most applications require code in separate modules, and you have two options for running these.